roynilanjan/spring-cloud-stream-messaging/README.md

 ## Introduction :

-Spring Cloud Stream is a framework built on top of Spring Boot and Spring Integration that helps in creating event-driven microservices at scale.
+Spring Cloud Stream is a framework built on top of Spring Boot and Spring Integration framework,  that helps in creating event-driven microservices at scale.
-In this application I introduce an order processing application using the capability of Spring Cloud Stream , following the  event driven micoservice architecture.
+In this application I introduce a simple order processing application using the capability of Spring Cloud Stream , following the  event driven micoservice architecture.
 ## Overview of the application :
 It consists of four independent microservices.
 **gateway-service**,